celiopeliciari/celiopeliciari/README.md

 - 👋 Hi, I’m @celiopelliciari
-- 👀 I’m interested in python
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and C
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking a job
 - 📫 How to reach me @celiopelliciari

 <!---